sungnga/react-ecommerce/react-frontend/README.md

     - handleChange method is called when a category is selected from the drop-down menu: `onChange={handleChange('category')}`
     - handleChange method is called when the value in search input field is changing: `onChange={handleChange('search')}`
     - searchSubmit method is called when the search button is clicked: `<form onSubmit={searchSubmit}>`
-    - finally, render the searchbar by calling the searchForm() method inside a div element in the Search component
+    - finally, render the search bar by calling the searchForm() method inside a div element in the Search component
       - `<div className='container mb-3'>{searchForm()}</div>`
     ```javascript
     const searchForm = () => (